MadnessZmey/MadnessZmey/README.md

-Hi I'm @MadnessZmey
+Hi I'm @MadnessZmey.
-I'm interested in programming and game development
+I'm interested in programming and game development.
-I'm making a third-person shooter, also in the plans is a VR shooter If anything, write to Madnesszmey@gmail.com
+I'm making a third-person shooter, also in the plans is a VR shooter.
+If anything, write to Madnesszmey@gmail.com

 <!---